top of page

 What is a Pap Smear?

-A Pap smear, also known as a Pap test, is a procedure where we collect cells from the cervix—the lower, narrow end of the uterus that opens into the vagina.
+A Pap smear (also known as a Pap test) is a procedure where we collect cells from the cervix, the lower, narrow end of the uterus that opens into the vagina.
 The reason why we do this test is to detect any abnormal cells that could indicate cervical cancer or precancerous conditions.
-Early detection through regular Pap smears has really worked to reduce the incidence of fatal cervical cancer worldwide over the past few decades because early detection comes with early intervention (or treatment).
+Early detection through regular

-Why are Pap Smears Important?
+Why are Pap Smears So Important?

-What to Expect During a Pap Smear
+What to Expect During a Pap Smear Appointment

 1. Preparation: You'll be asked to undress from the waist down and lie on an exam table.
 Our clinic doesn’t use stirrups; we’ll ask you to bend your legs at the knees.